-Contains some functions that have been tuned for the POWER4 architecture.
+Contains some functions that are tuned for the POWER4 architecture.
 The remaining functions are identical to those in libmassv.a.
 If you are using a PPC970 machine, this library is the recommended choice.

-Contains some functions that have been tuned for the POWER5 architecture.
+Contains some functions that are tuned for the POWER5 architecture.
 The remaining functions are identical to those in libmassv.a.

-Contains some functions that have been tuned for the POWER6® architecture.
+Contains some functions that are tuned for the POWER6® architecture.
 The remaining functions are identical to those in libmassv.a.

-Contains functions that have been tuned for the POWER7 architecture.
+Contains functions that are tuned for the POWER7 architecture.

-Contains functions that have been tuned for the POWER8 architecture.
+Contains functions that are tuned for the POWER8 architecture.